JASMINE-Mission/pilot_catalog/docs/build.md

     FROM '/data/catalog/sirius_jasmine_field.csv' \
     DELIMITER ',' CSV HEADER;"
 ```

-The original catalog contains objects outside of the nominal field.
-The `sirius_sources` is a view of `sirius_sources_orig`, where objects outside of the JASMINE field are removed.

 How the CSV file is prepared is described in [the SIRIUS page][sirius].